 What is it?

 ‘Blue whale’ is pro-suicide group which psychologically provokes children to take on the ‘blue whale game’.
-After extensive Open Source research, it has been found that the game is in fact a secretive suicide challenge, otherwise known as a ‘group of death’ or ‘cult’ which encourages players to take part in self-destructive tasks, and eventually commit suicide.
+After extensive Open Source research, it has been found that the game is in fact a secretive suicide challenge, otherwise known as a ‘group of death’ or ‘cult’ which encourages players to take part in self-destructive tasks, and eventually suicide.

 The name is derived from the phenomenon that blue whales beach themselves to die in an act of suicide (beaching).

 It may also be known as CИHИЙ KИT (Russian), Ballena Azul (Spanish) or ‘F57’ or ‘F58’ – its original name.

 The game originated from Russia in 2015, and has since been trending in central Asian countries like India, Kazakhstan and Kyrgyzstan, with cases also in the USA and Brazil.

 It is accessed through social media sites by players reaching out to administrators, who are also known as ‘curators’.
 These administrators and curators are supposedly the ‘brains’ behind the game, and are also the prime suspects in encouraging suicides and self-harm.